-The latitude, longitude (decimal degree format with 4 decimal minimum) and time will be recorded from the ship's navigational suite at every sampling location.
+The latitude, longitude (decimal degree format) and time will be recorded from the ship's navigational suite at every sampling location.
 Local environmental conditions, including air and water temperature, wind direction and strength, cloud cover, ice cover, and ice thickness will also be recorded.